 You can also do a similar thing with podcasting and blogging.
 If your blogging efforts aren’t working as expected, release a 20-minute blog episode on the same topics you are blogging about.
 These combinations will help your target audience decide how they want to consume your content.
 This may entice them to go to you for information more frequently.

 Content marketing is something I ultimately believe in.
 Many successful business and marketing gurus preach the same message.
 But here’s the thing, it just doesn’t work when approached carelessly.

-Too many solopreneurs and small business owners are getting drowned in misconceptions that only lead to frustrations and no revenue.
+Too many small business owners are getting drowned in misconceptions that only lead to frustrations and no revenue.
 Don’t fall for the same traps when it comes to your content marketing efforts.
 Leverage the recommendations I have shared.
 If you still need a little help or some clarity on how to do it, you can always reach out to me for some additional support to ensure that your content marketing is living up to its full potential.